HSLOpenMaaS/hsl-openmaas-clientlib/README.md

         @Override
         protected Bundle getLaunchOptions() {
           Bundle initialProps = new Bundle();
-          initialProps.putString("organizationId", "<YOU WILL GET THIS FROM HSL OPEN MAAS DEVELOPER PORTAL AFTER REGISTERING>");
-          initialProps.putString("clientId", "<THIS IS THE SAME CLIENT ID YOU USE TO ORDER TICKETS>");
+          // You will get this from HSL OpenMaaS Developer Portal after registering. initialProps.putString("organizationId", "<YOUR ORGANIZATION ID HERE>");
+          // This has to be the same clientId you used for ordering ticket. initialProps.putString("clientId", "<CLIENT ID HERE>");
-          initialProps.putString("dev", "YES"); // Remove this if you want to start using production api return initialProps;
+          // "YES" if you want to use sandbox endpoints, "" if you want to use production endpoints. initialProps.putString("dev", "YES");
+          return initialProps;
         }
       };